 The company’s new Contrail Software Defined Networking (SDN) controller, is a standards-based and scalable network intelligence, virtualization and control product for SDN.
 Also introduced was OpenContrail, an initiative that makes the source code library for Contrail available through an open source license.

 Before the IOP Juniper was working on a restructuring plan, which involved workforce reductions, contract terminations, and project cancellations – it recorded about $28 million in cancellations in 2013.
 The company has about 9,483 employees at the end of 2013 compared with 9,234 at the end of 2012.

 Mergers and Acquisitions

-Juniper uses acquisitions to supplement its internal product development efforts and enter new markets.
+Normally a fairly acquisitive company, Juniper put away its pocketbook in 2014.
+Its practice has been to use acquisitions to supplement its internal product development efforts and enter new markets.
 In late 2013 it agreed to purchase WANDL, which provides software for design and management of next-gen multi-layer networks.
 In 2012 it bought Web security software developer Mykonos for about $80 million in cash to expand its selection of network security products.
 Later that year it bought networking software firm Contrail Systems for $92 million in cash and stock.

 The previous year it bought assets related to network timing synchronization and monitoring systems designed by California-based Brilliant Telecommunications for $4.5 million.
 Juniper's interest in Brilliant's technology stemmed from its effort to improve the flexibility of core product lines as the complexity and intersections of wired and mobile networks increases.